General things to know about EVE Online before beginning:

 EVE Online's essential knowledge:

-click to show/hide six topics which cover what I consider to be EVE's essentials. this is a lot of text, but I'd wish this was explained to me if I were starting now:
+- here are six topics which cover what I consider to be EVE's essentials. this is a lot of text, but I'd wish this was explained to me if I were starting now:

 - if unprepared, you can be tackledprevented from warping and destroyed anywhere in EVE. you usually won't be killed in High Security space, but you can be, for two reasons: